Make-a-Plate, the same company that made those draw-it-yourself plate kits eons ago when we were young is still cranking out priceless keepsakes.

-I still have mine from kindergarten — and I’m NOT saying how old they are, but it takes more than one hand to count the presidents since then.
+I still have mine from kindergarten!
+And no, I’m NOT saying how old they are — but it takes more than one hand to count the presidents since then.
 I’ll leave it at that.
-My plates still look great and are quite useful, so I’m sold.
+My Make-a-Plate plates still look great and are quite useful, so I’m sold.

 - First, buy the Make-a-Plate Kit (see links to the best deals we found below).
-The kit includes art paper, markers, instructions, and return envelope.
+The kit includes art paper, markers, instructions, and a return envelope.

 - Next, let your imagination go wild — kids create a masterpiece; moms record favorite family recipes; friends create memory plates for brides, graduates, coaches — the possibilities are endless.

 - Last, send in your artwork to be preserved as a durable, dishwasher-safe melamine plastic plate.

 Make-a-Plate offers two types of kits, individual kits and group, and classroom kits, and there are differences in cost and how processing is handled.
 Which one is the best for you?
 Here’s a look at the differences between the two.

 The Individual Make-a-Plate Easy Craft Project Kit